haoliangyu/buffalojs-leaflet-presentation/README.md

 ## More Questions?

-If you have more questions about mapping and leaflet, feel free to email me with <haolaing.yu@outlook.com>.
+If you have more questions about mapping and leaflet, feel free to email me with haolaing.yu AT outlook.com.